 To push against the boundaries of what’s possible, our talented software individuals work alongside our scientists and other engineers.
 Within our campus layout, we find it really easy to work together and we often collaborate across teams.
 In our environment, it’s easy to learn from others, as everyone is willing to share their knowledge.
-It’s really open and friendly and we have access to all major audio-streaming services.
+It’s really open and friendly, but we've also got access to all major audio-streaming services for when you need to get in the zone.
 Our devs have even voted on their favourite playlists; we've embedded it on this page so you can check it out.

-We’re big supporters of personal development, so you’ll have your own mentor from a particular knowledge base.
+We’re big supporters of personal development, so you’ll have your own mentor.
 This way, you can discover the ins and outs of their specialist area.
 You’ll also learn lots of different languages, applications and systems.
 And you’ll have the chance to join our monthly software forum – where all our talented software engineers get together to discuss projects and share expertise.

 Physical workspace is very important to us.
 So you’ll have the chance to influence it, and the budget to get the equipment you need.
-And you’ll receive a decent development machine with an SSD, your choice of OS and dual screens.
+And you’ll receive a decent development machine, your choice of OS and dual screens.
 We also have our own private cloud servers, so work can run overnight and you can quickly throw virtual networks together.
 It’s all to help make your life easier, and the work better.

 We also want to encourage all of your tech interests and passions, so 10% of the site’s hours are used for innovation.
 It’s a great chance for you to explore personal projects.
 And we even have a ‘toybox’ fund.
 It means you can discover lots of new commercial tech, and see how it might be of use to us.

 When I have spare time, I’m able to develop my test automation software.

 Developing applications for the Microsoft Windows platform, working in Microsoft Visual Studio in C, C# or C++

 Developing applications for Linux and Windows, working in C, C++ and/or Java